fpaleixo/arbolom/README.md

 # ARBoLoM (**A**SP-based **R**evision of **B**oolean **L**ogical **M**odels)
-The ARBoLoM is a tool that automates the revision of Boolean logical models, fully based on Answer Set Programming.
+The ARBoLoM tool aims to automate the revision of Boolean logical models, with fully Answer Set Programming-based consistency checking and repair algorithms.